Connect with a certified trainer for free

 Symptoms

-If you have a SLAP tear, you may not have symptoms all the time.
-You may only experience pain or other symptoms when doing certain movements with the shoulder.
+If you have a SLAP tear, you may not always have symptoms.
+You may only experience shoulder pain while throwing or other symptoms when doing specific movements with the shoulder.
 If you have a SLAP tear, you may experience one or more of the following symptoms:

 • Pain when performing overhead movements